Police arrest man suspected of setting fire to Tesla vehicles at Las Vegas service facility

 By Andy Rose and Nicquel Terry Ellis, CNN

-(CNN) — Authorities announced the arrest of a man suspected of setting fire to several Tesla vehicles at a repair facility in Las Vegas last week.
+(CNN) — A man suspected of setting fire to several Tesla vehicles at a repair facility in Las Vegas last week has been arrested, authorities announced Thursday.

-Police took a man identified as Paul Kim, 36, into custody on Wednesday evening, Las Vegas Metropolitan Police Department Assistant Sheriff Dori Koren said during a news conference Thursday.
+Police took a man identified as Paul Kim, 36, into custody on Wednesday evening, Las Vegas Metropolitan Police Department Assistant Sheriff Dori Koren said during a news conference.

 Kim is facing multiple felony counts including third-degree arson, unlawful possession of explosive and incendiary devices, destroying property and discharging a firearm into a vehicle or structure, Koren said.